 To dive anywhere in the world you need to be a certified diver.
 But if you are not, you can try a Discover Scuba Diving Course to begin your skills in the pool and get into the ocean for a half day of diving.

-DivePoint also offers the PADI course, Open Water Diver, and Advanced Open Water Diver (which allows you to visit the deeper sites).
+DivePoint also offers the PADI courses, Open Water Diver, and Advanced Open Water Diver (which allows you to visit the deeper sites).
 Once completed these licenses allow you not only to visit the dive sites in Playa del Carmen, but to dive anywhere worldwide.